jvitku/designer/README.md

 About
 ------

-This ROS node will be used mainly in Hybrid Artificial Neural Network Systems, used in the ROS network or the [Nengoros simulator](http://nengoros.wordpress.com).
+This `Designer` is used for optimization of topology of in Hybrid Artificial Neural Network Systems, used in the [Nengoros simulator](http://nengoros.wordpress.com).

 This project serves as place for first types of algorithms used for designing hybrid systems, that is: designing topologies of Hybrid Artificial Neural Network Systems (HANNS).